Uqba ibn Amir

-Uqba ibn Amir al-Juhani (عقبة بن عامر الجهني; died 677/78) was a companion of the Islamic prophet Muhammad, a prince, a writer, a poet, an eloquent speaker and a jurist.
-He witnessed the conquest of the Levant, then the conquest of Egypt with Amr ibn al-As and Umayyad governor of Egypt in 665–667, then joined Mu’awiyah ibn Abi Sufyan in the Battle of Siffin.
-He died in the Egypt province.
+Uqba ibn Amir al-Juhani (عقبة بن عامر الجهني; died 677/78) was a companion of the Islamic prophet Muhammad, and a military commander.
+He participated in the conquest of Syria and in the conquest of Egypt.
+During the First Fitna, he joined the Umayyad emir of Syria, Mu'awiya ibn Abi Sufyan, and fought in his ranks against the forces of Caliph Ali at the Battle of Siffin.

-He was appointed governor of Egypt in the year 44 AH, and was dismissed in the year 47 AH, and he was appointed governor of the sea conquest.
-He died in Egypt, and he has 55 hadiths.
-In Cairo, there is the “ Uqba ibn Amir Mosque ” next to his grave.
+After Mu'awiya became caliph in 661, he appointed Uqba ibn Amir as the govenror of Egypt in 665, and dismissed him in 667.
+Uqba died in Egypt, and next to his grave in Cairo is the Uqba ibn Amir Mosque.

-Name
+Life

+Uqba ibn Amir hailed from the Juhayna tribe, a branch of the Quda'a tribal confederation resident across Syria and northwestern Arabia.
 His full name is Uqba ibn Amir ibn Abs ibn Amr ibn Adi ibn Amr ibn Rifa’ah ibn Mudawwa’ah ibn Adi ibn Uthman ibn al-Rabi’ah ibn Rashdan ibn Qays ibn Juhaynah Abu Abs, also known as Abu Hammad al-Juhani.

-Life and biography

-Uqba ibn Amir hailed from the Juhayna tribe, a branch of the Quda'a confederation resident across Syria and northwestern Arabia.

 Upbringing and becoming a Muslim

-Uqbah ibn Amir was among the first to pledge allegiance to Muhammad upon his migration to Medina in the first year of the Hijra.
-At the time, Uqbah was a young man tending sheep for his family.
-When he heard of the arrival of prophet Muhammad, he went to him to pledge allegiance to him.
-The books of hadiths and biographies of the Companions recorded the news of that.
+Uqba ibn Amir was among the first to pledge allegiance to the Islamic prophet Muhammad upon his migration to Medina in the first year of the Hijra.
+At the time, Uqba was a young man tending sheep for his family.
+When he heard of the arrival of Muhammad, he went to pledge allegiance to him.
 Ibn Hajar said:

 And in Sahih Muslim, on the authority of Qays ibn Abi Hazim, on the authority of Uqbah ibn Amir, he said: The Messenger of God, may God bless him and grant him peace, came to Medina while I was tending my sheep.
 I left them and then went to him and said, "Pledge allegiance to me," so he pledged allegiance to me for the migration.